Robinlovelace/simodels/README.md

-`si_to_od()`, which transforms geographic entities (typically zones but points and other geographic features could be used) into a data frame representing the full combination of origin-destination pairs that are less than `max_euclidean_distance` meters apart.
+`si_to_od()`, which transforms geographic entities (typically zones but points and other geographic features could be used) into a data frame representing the full combination of origin-destination pairs that are less than `max_dist` meters apart.
 A common saying in data science is that 80% of the effort goes into the pre-processing stage.
 This is equally true for spatial interaction modelling as it is for other types of data intensive analysis/modelling work.
 So what does this